Another Look at the Total Return Roller Coaster

 Imagine that five years ago you invested $10,000 in the S&P 500.
 How much would it be worth today, with dividends reinvested but adjusted for inflation?

-The purchasing power of your investment has increased to $11,071, a fairly mediocre annualized real return of 2.04%.
+The purchasing power of your investment has increased to $14,648 for an annualized real return of 7.66%.

 Had I posed the same question in March 2009, the answer would have been a depressing $5,521.
 The -5.93% real return would have cut the purchasing power of your initial investment nearly in half.

 Let's increase the timeframe to 10 years.
-The total return has improved significantly.
-Your $10K has grown to a little over $16K adjusted for inflation, an annualized real return of 4.80%.
+Strangely enough, the annualized return is slightly worse.
+Your $10K has grown to a little over $16K adjusted for inflation, an annualized real return of 4.81%.

 If we extend our investment horizon to 20 years, the roller coaster is less volatile with higher lows and lower highs.

-As these charts illustrate, and as many households have discovered during the 21st century so far, investing in equities carries risk.
+As these charts illustrate, and as many households have discovered during the 21st century so far, investing in equities carries substantial risk.
 Households approaching retirement should understand this risk and make rational decisions about diversification.
-In this past I've suggested that they should also consider fixed income alternatives for that part of the nest egg that will pay non-discretionary expenses not covered by Social Security and pensions.
-But this traditional wisdom has been less helpful than in the past owing to the Fed Zero Interest Rate Policy (ZIRP) and various stimulus strategies, which have collectively shrunk interest rates.
+In the past I've suggested that they should also consider fixed income alternatives for that part of the nest egg that will pay non-discretionary expenses not covered by Social Security and pensions.
+Unfortunately this traditional wisdom has been less helpful in recent years owing to the Fed Zero Interest Rate Policy (ZIRP) and various stimulus strategies, which have collectively shrunk interest rates.

 You can play around with hypothetical returns — both nominal and real — over various time frames with this nifty The S&P 500 Calculator at the Political Calculations website.
 Here's another version that allows you to include a fixed monthly additional contribution.

-See also the research of Adam Butler and Mike Philbrick, who have closely examined the subject of estimating future returns and explored various strategies to optimize investment performance:
+See also the research of Adam Butler, Mike Philbrick and Rodrigo Gordillo, who have closely examined the subject of estimating future returns and explored various strategies to optimize investment performance:

 - The Full Montier: Absolute vs. Relative Value